esteevanderwalt/TwitterAnalysis/README.md

 Hypothesis to potentially answer during our study:

-1. Indentity features can be used to identify deception in social media data.
+1. Features can be engineered to enrich an identity's profile.
-2. It is possible to identify identity features that can be used towards identity deception
+2. Identity features can be used to identify deception in social media data.

 Some [definitions](/Definitions/Definitions.md)